kushalkolar/MESmerize/docs/source/user_guides/viewer/modules/nuset_segmentation.rst

 Deep learning based segmentation, useful for nuclear localized indicators.
 ROIs segmented through this module can be imported into the Viewer Work Environment.

+.. note:: If you use this tool, please cite the Nuset paper in addition to citing Mesmerize: Yang L, Ghosh RP, Franklin JM, Chen S, You C, Narayan RR, et al. (2020) NuSeT: A deep learning tool for reliably separating and analyzing crowded cells.
+PLoS Comput Biol 16(9): e1008193. https://doi.org/10.1371

 Parameters
 ==========